Betfair lifted by World Cup, defends its accounting

-Betfair said it generated revenue of almost 16 million pounds ($26.3 million) from the month-long soccer tournament in Brazil, more than double what it made during Euro 2012.
+Betfair said it generated revenue of almost 16 million pounds from the month-long soccer tournament in Brazil, more than double what it made during Euro 2012.

 This year's summer soccer boost helped to lift core profit 39 percent to 34.5 million pounds in the three months to July 31, the first quarter of its financial year.